Waste Water Processing

 Responsible for removal and processing of the existing sludge material.

-Obtained all necessary permits and licenses required to comply with all regulator codes, criteria and standards.
+Obtained all necessary permits and licenses required to comply with all regulatory codes, criteria and standards.

 Provided all technical support as part of continued monitoring and support effort aimed at achieving process optimization at the facility.